LaurenceA/SEMT20003/README.md

 # SEMT20003: Introduction to AI
 The course will introduce AI, with a focus on neural networks in PyTorch.

+## Changelog
+* Clarified that the _code_ in the notebook in week 8 is non-examinable.
+The statement at the top of that notebook now reads: "The code in this notebook is non-examinable!!
+We're doing some slightly weird stuff to get the nice visualisations!!
+Its the concepts illustrated in the notebook that are examinable!! i.e. only the stuff covered in the associated video is examinable."
+* Added a note on extra exercises to this README.
+* Added links to practice exams to this README.

 ## Staff
 - [Laurence Aitchison](http://www.gatsby.ucl.ac.uk/~laurence/) [laurence.aitchison@bristol.ac.uk] (unit director)